-#5 Updated by Wolfgang Wiedmeyer about 3 years ago
+#5 Updated by Wolfgang Wiedmeyer over 3 years ago

 There are various news stories from some years back that the Galaxy S3 is the first Exynos device generation with a TEE implementation called Mobicore.
 My research so far confirms this claim but there is more that needs to be checked.

 Mobicore has some user space parts (not included in Replicant), a dedicated kernel driver and the TEE implementation seems to be called Mobicore OS.

 It's main and probably sole purpose on factory images is DRM related and linked to the PlayReady trustlet that is used by the Samsung VideoHub app.

 CONFIG_ARM_TRUSTZONE.
 It is enabled for i9300 and n7100, but not for i9100 and n7000.
 The i9300 does not boot with a kernel that has this config disabled.

 There is also the config

 CONFIG_EXYNOS_CONTENT_PATH_PROTECTION that is probably needed for the video DRM.

 drivers/gud and is in charge of talking to the TEE.
 I only skimmed over the code so far, but it seems to contain some useful information about the interface.